- Business and Employment»

 The key to everything is patience.
 You get the chicken by hatching the egg, not by smashing it.— Arnold H. Glasow

 Be patient.
 To land the job of your dreams, be prepared to put in many hours to reach your goal.
 Malcolm Gladwell suggested that it takes about 10,000 hours of ‘practice’ as an amateur to become an expert.
-In his groundbreaking book , Gladwell suggests that it was Bill Gates’ dedication to programming that make him the world-renowned expert and success story that he is today.
-Gates put in thousands of hours in a computer lab at university before launching what is arguably on of the most successful companies in the world.
-Are you will to put in 10,000 hours of practive in order to achieve your goal?
-The Outliers
+In his groundbreaking book The Outliers, Gladwell suggests that it was Bill Gates’ dedication to programming that made him the world-renowned expert and success story that he is today.
+Gates put in thousands of hours in a computer lab at university before launching what is arguably one of the most successful companies in the world.
+Are you willing to put in 10,000 hours of practice in order to achieve your goals?

 Surround yourself with people who are smarter than you.— Russell Simmons

 Keep good company.
 If you want to improve your chances of finding your dream job, surround yourself with people who have either landed their dream job already or who are working towards finding it, just like you.
 Invite the people you know who have been successful in finding work that they love out for coffee.
 Tell them what your goals are and that you admire their accomplishments.
 Ask them if they have any tips on how to find a dream job.

 Spend time with people who have a positive attitude and who believe that you can achieve your careers goals too.
 Steer clear of people who are competitive, negative, or jealous.
 The truly successful people in life are the ones who believe in abundance.
 They’re not threatened by other people’s success; in fact, they take great joy in seeing other people do well.

 Many are stubborn in pursuit of the path they have chosen, few in pursuit of the goal.— Friedrich Nietzsche